 - Registration of an ABN and GST (if needed).

-- Collating of a bank account kit which allows you to simply have a new account set up for this entity upon its successful creation.
+- Collating a bank account kit that allows you to simply have a new account set up for this entity upon its successful creation.

 As outlined by the ATO, franked distributions can be included in the family trust's net income and distributed to its beneficiaries for tax purposes.